 - Good sampling and recording techniques.
 Monitor a representative portion of the crop as pest activity is often patchy.
-Defined sampling parameters (e.g. number of samples per paddock and number of leaves per sample) helps sampling consistency.
+Defined sampling parameters (e.g. number of samples per paddock and number of leaves per sample) helps sampling consistency and allows comparison over time (increases or decreases in populations levels).
 Actual sampling technique depends on crop type, age and paddock size, and is often a compromise between the ideal number and location of samples and what is practical regarding time constraints and distance covered.

 While the recommended method for sampling most insects in row crops is the beat sheet, visual checking in buds and terminal structures may also be needed to supplement beat sheet counts of larvae and other more minor pests.
 Visual sampling will also assist in finding eggs of pests and beneficial insects.

 Sweep netting is common in crops with tight rows, and bucket sampling can be used for pests that occur in specific locations on the plant such as midge in sorghum heads.

 A beat sheet is the main tool used to sample row crops for pests (particularly caterpillars, bugs, aphids and mites) and beneficial insects.